 4:15-4:35PM: Sponsored Content, The Mushroom Council, "TBD"

 4:40-5:30PM: Annual fireside chat, "Fishing for Answers on Sustainability"

 Sustainability may be one of the most overused terms in hospitality, but that doesn’t mean it’s any less urgent or critical to our daily operations.
 From food sourcing to food waste, energy and water efficiency to packaging and disposables, the sustainability choices facing hotel F&B programs are constant, endless, and show up on the bottom line at every hotel property.
 But where should we focus precious energy and effort?
 What works, and has the most impact near- and long-term?
 For this complex conversation, we turn to a Mise tradition, the Fireside Chat.
 We will set the scene with comfy chairs and strong drinks, and then open the floor for our panelists to engage us about what works and delivers results.
 Expect a focus on sustainable seafood, among other topics, and be ready to participate!

 6:30-8:30PM: Evening reception featuring Premier and Signature sponsors

-In this hosted chat with Brad Nelson, Vice President Culinary, Marriott International Global Portfolio and Olivier Gaupin, Corporate Chef, Loew's Hotels, we’ll learn what keeps your bosses up at night, and solicit some candid career advice for culinary talent looking to get where they want to go.
+Another Mise tradition, in this hosted chat with corporate leaders from some of the top brands in the Hotel F&B world we’ll learn what keeps your bosses up at night, keeps them engaged and passionate about their jobs, and solicit some candid career advice for culinary talent looking to get where they want to go.

 7:30-10:00PM: Closing event, poolside